 You have a lot of options when it comes to Affordable Care Act (ACA) health insurance plans.
 There are all those metal levels, such as bronze, gold, silver and platinum, each of which has a different monthly cost (premium).

 But if you’re looking for the cheapest plan, you may have seen something called a “catastrophic” health plan.
-The super low monthly bill might’ve sounded like a great deal, but was it too good to be true?
+The lowest monthly premium might’ve sounded like a great deal, but was it too good to be true?

 Read below to find out more about what catastrophic plans offer and whether you should choose one.